Support Hub

 Standards for indoor and outdoor cricket lighting

-When it comes to floodlights for your cricket oval or indoor cricket wickets, there are a number of requirements that need to be considered.
-These are dependent on the level of competition that will take place and the related standards for lighting levels and lighting uniformity on different areas of the oval.
+When it comes to floodlights for your cricket oval or indoor cricket wickets, several requirements need to be considered.
+These are dependent on the level of competition that will take place and the related standards for lighting levels and lighting uniformity in different areas of the oval.

 Key Australian standards which apply to cricket lighting include: